keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 1. Identify the WAF ACL for your site
 2. AWS WAF Rule design and considerations
-3. Console Walkthrough - Creating a WAF Condition and Rule
+3. Console Walkthrough - Creating a Rule
 4. WAF Rule Creation and Solutions

 !!!
 Attention